How To Calculate Debtors Turnover Ratio

 • Customer Base: The creditworthiness and financial stability of a company's customer base can significantly affect its ability to collect payments on time.

-• Internal Policies and Procedures: The effectiveness of a company's credit policies, collection practices, and internal controls plays a crucial role in determining its debtors turnover ratio.
+• Internal Policies and Procedures: The effectiveness of a company's credit policies, collection practices, and internal controls matters a lot in determining its debtors turnover ratio.

 Trends and Latest Developments